Reaching for More with

 is called an objection, they do what half of all salespeople never ever do.* When they hear the objection, the first thing they do is agree with the objection.
 They then use the objection -- are you ready for this?-- as the specific reason why the

 other person should say yes.
 It's a decidedly efficacious technique, and usually works at least once in the first three or four times you try it out.
 The phrase I've heard and used myself most often is, "Yes, sir, that's how I feel too, and that's why our solution

 may have special appeal for you."
 Then, offer two solutions, and leave him or her with the choice of those two.
 Don't ask IF she wants, ask her WHICH she'd prefer.

-Please, stop being so smart;
+Please, hold off on being so smart;

 you're outthinking yourself.